 The robotic equivalent of a human security guard, is equipped with sensors, cameras, navigation equipment and electric motors.
 Frankly, it sounds like the Roomba vacuum cleaner, only that instead of cleaning up your place, it keeps you safe.

 If you think that the K5 security robot is outside your league but would really want one, then check out the Appbot Link.
 It works like the K5 security robot but it is scaled down for the home.
-Plus, it retails for only $199.00 (For the latest prices and discounts, check here).
+For the latest prices and discounts, check here.